aarondewindt/topone/work/proposed plan.md

    algorithm.

-## Prelimirary thesis
+## Preliminary thesis
-The goal of the preliminary thesis is to collect literature and experiment with simple systems in order to adjust the overal scope of the main thesis.
+The goal of the preliminary thesis is to collect literature and experiment with simple systems in order to adjust the overall scope of the main thesis.

 ### Assumptions
  * 2D simulation of on a circular celestial body
-    - Assumes the target orbital plane is alligned with the launch heading.
+    - Assumes the target orbital plane is aligned with the launch heading.
  * A lunar surface-to-orbit launcher
     - Lunar SSTO's exist.
 Examples are the Apollo Lunar Module